Post Falls HS star pitcher to choose between MLB and college after graduation

-POST FALLS, Idaho -- On a perfect day at Post Falls High School, star pitcher Jacob Pfennigs takes the mound one last time.
+POST FALLS, Idaho -- On a perfect day at Post Falls High School, star pitcher Jacob Pfennigs takes the mound one last time at home.

 "I wish it didn't come to an end, but that's how everything happens," he said.

-For the first time in a decade, the Trojans will play for a state championship in Boise Saturday and Post Falls has quite the problem for opposing bats.
+For the first time in this decade, the Trojans will play for a state championship in Boise Saturday and Post Falls has quite the problem for opposing bats.

 "I sit high 80s, lows 90s.
 I've been up to 93, but that's on a good warm day," Pfennigs said.